Skip to content

 name: The name of the categorical parameter.

 details: A dictionary containing the parameter's specifications.
-Required key
+The required key

 Raises: